ckswilliams/modOpenREM/docs/charts.rst

       ``Toggle Normalised histograms`` button that is visible when viewing a histogram plot.

-    * Colours used for plotting have been updated.

-    * The data in many of the charts can now be sorted interactively by the user by clicking on one of the sorting options below the individual chart.
+    * The data in many of the charts can be sorted interactively by the user by clicking on one of the sorting options below the individual chart.
 The user can set the default sorting type and direction by choosing the ``Chart options`` item from the ``User options`` menu on the OpenREM homepage.

-    * Charts can be viewed full-screen by clicking on the ``Toggle fullscreen`` button below each chart.
+    * Individual charts can be displayed full-screen by clicking on the ``Toggle fullscreen`` button that is positioned below each chart.

+    * Chart plotting options can be configured by choosing the ``Chart options`` item on the ``User options`` menu at the top of the OpenREM homepage.

+    * The chart plotting status is displayed on the OpenREM homepage.

+    * The colours used for plotting have been updated.

 The charts are automatically updated to reflect any filters that the user applies to the data.